 This Code applies to all game shooting, walked up, driven, wild bird or reared.
-Provided it is carried out following the advice set out in this code the release of reared birds is an entirely valid method of increasing or sustaining a stock of wild game: indeed it is fundamental to British game shooting and its attendant conservation benefits.
+Provided it is carried out following the advice set out in this Code, the release of reared birds is an entirely valid method of increasing or sustaining a stock of wild game: indeed, it is fundamental to British game shooting and its attendant conservation benefits.

 We must never be complacent about the future of shooting.
 Shooting and shoot management practices will be judged by the way participants and providers behave.
-Our sport is under constant and detailed scrutiny and we must demonstrate that we conduct it to high standards.
-The Code of Good Shooting Practice brings together those standards and makes them easily available to all who participate.
+Our sport is under increasing and detailed scrutiny and we must demonstrate that we conduct it to high standards.
+The Code of Good Shooting Practice brings those standards together and makes them easily available to all participants.
 It embodies fundamental respect for the quarry species, and care for the environment.

 This Code sets out the framework that enables shoot managers, Guns, gamekeepers and their employees to deliver sustainable shooting, paying attention to management of habitat and avoiding nuisance to others.
-All who shoot or are involved in shooting in any way should, under this code, abide by and remind others of the provisions set out below.
+All who shoot, or are involved in shooting in any way, should abide by and remind others of the provisions set out within this Code.

-The Code is covered in 10 sections in the following pages.
+The Code is covered in ten sections in the following pages.